Dalfonzo/dap-portfolio/src/projects/imdb-clone.md

 ---
 title: IMDB clone
 description: This is a IMDB's 2020 website clone.
 It's powered by TheMovieDb API and another one used for news.
-Some of the available features is reading recent entertainment news and the access to information about movies and series.
+Some of the available features are reading recent entertainment news and the access to information about movies and series.
 image: "/static/images/projects/imdb-clone/imdb.png"
 og: "/static/images/projects/imdb-clone/imdb-og.png"
 tags: ["ReactJS", "Saas", "Axios"]